Upendrakishore Ray Chowdhury: Author

 Also a musician, Upendrakishore wrote two books about music in Bengali – Sohaj Behala Shikkha, about learning to play the violin, and Sikhak Batorike Harmonium, about learning to play the harmonium as an accompaniment to Indian music.
 These were published by Dwarkin & Son, which was a famous music firm of the times, established by Dwarkanath Ghose, the inventor of the hand-harmonium.
 (Upendrakishore coined the name for the firm in 1875).

-His children
+Children

-Upendrakishore's eldest daughter, Shukhalata Rao, became a social worker, children's book author, and editor of a newspaper, Alok.
+Upendrakishore's eldest daughter, Shukhalata Rao, became a social worker, children's book author and editor of a newspaper, Alok.
 She founded the Shishu-o-Matri Mangal Kendro (Centre for the Welfare of Children and Mothers) and the Orissa Nari Seva Sangha.

-His eldest son was famous Sukumar Ray.
-His second daughter was Punyalata Chakraborty.
-His second son was Subinoy Ray and the youngest son Subimal Ray.
+He had six children.
+His eldest son was the famous Sukumar Ray.
+His first daughter was the children's author Shukhalata Rao.
+His second daughter was Punyalata Chakraborty and his youngest daughter was Shantilata.
+His second son was Subinoy Ray and his youngest son was Subimal Ray.